sebastianconcept/flow/README.md

 *`flow.sh` is for OS X only and it assumes you have [installed MongoDB](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) using [brew](http://brew.sh/).
 If you're interested in doing a similar script for Linux or Windows, you're welcome to do so (see the 'Contributing' section below).

 ## How-to build a backend?
-Flow's backend is a Pharo image.
-You can scale your app using many Pharo worker images (more on that below) and here is how you build one.
+The backend of a flow app is a Pharo image.
+Is out of scope here, but please note that the way flow works, actually allows you to scale the app horizontally using many Pharo worker images.
+Here is how you build one.

-*to be continued...*
+1. In your terminal, go to `app/`
+2. Execute: `./cleanBuildBackend`
+3. Wait for the image to load all the packages.
+4. Once finishes open a workspace and execute: `App start`.
+That should make the image start listening for frontend's connections.
+You guessed it, you can also run `App stop` or `App restart`.

+**Note** if you like [sublime](http://www.sublimetext.com/) or dark themes, you might want to evaluate `FlowLoader dawn`.

 ## Deploying